Know Your Rights to Sick Leave

 If you are an employer

-Employers who fall under the Families First Coronavirus Response Act qualify for dollar-for-dollar reimbursement through tax credits.
-Qualifying wages are those paid to an employee who takes leave under the Act for a qualifying reason, up to the appropriate per diem and aggregate payment caps.
+Employers who fall under the Families First Coronavirus Response Act may qualify for dollar-for-dollar reimbursement through federal tax credits.
+Qualifying wages are those paid to an employee who takes leave under the Act for a qualifying reason, up to the appropriate (federal) per diem and aggregate payment caps.
+Although the Families First Coronavirus Response Act is no longer mandatory, employers may voluntarily elect to provide COVID-19 paid sick leave benefits to employees for which they may be eligible to receive federal tax credits.

 If you would like assistance determining what rights your employees have to sick leave you may utilize the State Bar of California’s tools to find an attorney who can give you advice to protect your business and your employees.